-This week you are in for a treat with this delicious coconut sticky rice mango dessert sushi recipe.
+This week you are in for a treat with this delicious coconut sticky rice mango sushi dessert sushi recipe.
 This is a fun version of my favorite coconut sticky rice dessert.

 Do you love sushi?
 We are huge sushi lovers!
 My daughter wanted to have friends come over to visit, and she wanted to make something fun to serve.
-We had a giant mango that was on the border of being “too ripe,” and we knew its sweetness would work perfectly in this dessert.
+We had a giant mango that was on the border of being “too ripe,” and we knew its sweetness would work perfectly in this mango sushi dessert.

 It is one of my favorite desserts, so we worked hard to create a fun recipe with the same traditional flavors.
-Here are some other reasons why we love it:
+Here are some other reasons why we love it!
+If you love easy, kid-friendly dessert recipes, you are going to LOVE these gluten free dessert recipes!

 Ingredient Notes:

-• Glutinous rice – This can be purchased at some grocery stores and any Asian market.
+• Glutinous Rice – This can be purchased at some grocery stores and any Asian market.
 You can also get it on Amazon.

-• Coconut milk – I recommend using full-fat canned coconut milk.
+• Coconut Milk – I recommend using full-fat canned coconut milk.
 I do NOT recommend refrigerated coconut milk drinks.

 • Mango – The riper the mango, the better!

-• Shredded coconut – unsweetened is best because the sauce is sweet.
+• Shredded Coconut – Unsweetened is best because the sauce is sweet.

 • Coconut Sugar – Be sure to verify your coconut sugar is gluten free.